balena-io/balena-cli/doc/cli.markdown

 ## join [deviceIpOrHostname]

-Move a local device to an application on another balena server, causing the device to "join" the new server.
+Move a local device to a fleet on another balena server, causing the device to "join" the new server.
 The device must be running balenaOS.

 For example, you could provision a device against an openBalena installation where you perform end-to-end tests and then move it to balenaCloud when it's ready for production.

-To move a device between applications on the same server, use the `balena device move` command instead of `balena join`.
+To move a device between fleets on the same server, use the `balena device move` command instead of `balena join`.

 If you don't specify a device hostname or IP, this command will automatically scan the local network for balenaOS devices and prompt you to select one from an interactive picker.
 This may require administrator/root privileges.
-Likewise, if the application flag is not provided then a picker will be shown.
+Likewise, if the fleet option is not provided then a picker will be shown.

-Applications may be specified by app name, slug, or numeric ID.
-App slugs are the recommended option, as they are unique and unambiguous.
-Slugs can be listed with the `balena apps` command.
-Note that slugs may change if the application is renamed.
-App names are not unique and may result in "Application is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public application, or with apps from other balena accounts that you may have been invited to as a member.
-For this reason, app names are especially discouraged in scripts (e.g. CI environments).
+Fleets may be specified by fleet name, slug, or numeric ID.
+Fleet slugs are the recommended option, as they are unique and unambiguous.
+Slugs can be listed with the `balena fleets` command.
+Note that slugs may change if the fleet is renamed.
+Fleet names are not unique and may result in  "Fleet is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public fleet, or with fleets from other balena accounts that you may be invited to join under any role.
-Numeric app IDs are deprecated because they consist of an implementation detail of the balena backend.
+For this reason, fleet names are especially discouraged in scripts (e.g. CI environments).
+Numeric fleet IDs are deprecated because they consist of an implementation detail of the balena backend.
 We intend to remove support for numeric IDs at some point in the future.

 Examples:

 	$ balena join
 	$ balena join balena.local
-	$ balena join balena.local --application MyApp
+	$ balena join balena.local --fleet MyFleet
-	$ balena join balena.local -a myorg/myapp
+	$ balena join balena.local -f myorg/myfleet
 	$ balena join 192.168.1.25
-	$ balena join 192.168.1.25 --application MyApp
+	$ balena join 192.168.1.25 --fleet MyFleet

 ### Arguments